agaby/darl-dev/Darl.GraphQL/wwwroot/md/fuzzy_sets.md

 There are several conclusions we can draw from this paradox.

-+ Qualitative words like "small" "medium", "large", "high", "low", etc.don't map well onto crisp sets.
++ Qualitative words like "small" "medium", "large", "high", "low", etc. don't map well onto crisp sets.
 + It seems that it can be possible to both partly in and partly out of a set.
 + As more  stones are added, the statement "this is a small pile of stones" becomes less true, so truth can be partial.